184.108.40.206 Calculating a rate of FTB - overview

 Note: Although both the FTB Part A and FTB Part B supplement amounts are included in the annual rate of FTB Part A and FTB Part B respectively for eligible individuals, they cannot be paid as fortnightly instalments.

-From 1 July 2016, the FTB Part A supplement is subject to an income test.
+The FTB Part A supplement is subject to an income test.
 If an individual's ATI (which includes the ATI of their partner if any) is more than $80,000 for the relevant income year, then the individual's FTB Part A supplement in relation to that year will be nil.

 Calculating the annual rate of FTB for an individual